Data transparency

 JYSK operates across many countries, and it is acknowledged that employees might encounter bribery.
 Certain functions and countries have a higher risk of this occurring, and mitigating actions are implemented accordingly.
 JYSK has a whistleblower service that is open to both internal and external cases.

-As an international business operating in over 29 countries, we recognise that not all countries are at the same level of maturity regarding sustainability.
+As an international retailer operating in 29 countries, we recognise that not all countries are at the same level of maturity regarding sustainability.
 Our approach involves making decisions that apply across all our operations, which may represent small steps in some countries and larger strides in others.

 Internally, we promote transparency by benchmarking our countries on various topics, including emissions, employee satisfaction, gender balance, and more.
 This helps us build a stronger foundation of transparency within JYSK.